-Some of the best, most successful outlets lining the information superhighway are also some of the leanest, forced by circumstance to squeeze every ounce of talent and energy from their staff.
+Similarly, some of the most successful outlets lining the information superhighway have also been some of the leanest, forced by circumstance to squeeze every ounce of talent, energy, and creativity from their staff.

 There’s the timeless tale of Dave Portnoy’s Barstool Sports empire#, and the folk hero Kyle Taylor’s Penny Hoarder blog-turned-kingdom#, and the District’s beloved Capital Weather Gang#.
 And, as much as I hate to promote this racist asshole, you have to give Andrew Anglin credit for almost singlehandedly building an international troll army composed of roughly 3 million other racists assholes with his Daily Stormer website (which I refuse to link to).

 This organizational slenderness can be extrapolated out to major media outlets, as well…

 The eight-person team running Washington Post’s “The Lily” vertical was able to grow an audience of 18,000 Instagram followers and triple the page views on its site in the first quarter of 2018 alone.
 Meanwhile, three different New York Times photography interns have had their photos make the front page of the paper over the course of this summer.